nextcloud/news-updater/README.rst

 Can I Run The Updater Using Cron
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Yes, you can by using the **--mode singlerun** parameter which will exit after an update.
+Yes, you can by using the **--mode singlerun** parameter which will exit after one full update.

 However it's your job to ensure, that the job will not be executed more than once at the same time.
-This **can take down your system and/or server** since each new updater will slow down the previous ones causing more updaters to be spawned.
+If update jobs overlap, they **can take down your system and/or server** since each new updater will slow down the previous ones causing more updaters to be spawned.

 If you can not ensure that the updater is run only one at a time use the default mode (**--mode endless**).
 This mode runs the update in a loop.
 You can control the update frequency through the **--interval** parameter (or **interval** using a config file).
 The updater works in the following way:
 * If a full update takes longer than the passed interval, another update will be run immediately afterwards